Alcohol during pregnancy

 Drinking during any stage of pregnancy can be harmful to your baby.

-Foetal alcohol spectrum disorders (FASD)
+Fetal alcohol spectrum disorders

-Foetal alcohol spectrum disorders (FASD) causes long-term problems for your baby.
-FASD affects their body, brain and development.
+Drinking alcohol during pregnancy can cause fetal alcohol spectrum disorders (FASD).
+FASD causes long-term problems for your baby.
+It affects their body and brain development.
 This can create problems for them later in life.

 • hyperactivity and poor attention

-• learning difficulties and a lower IQ
+• learning difficulties

-• difficulty controlling behaviour
+• difficulty controlling their impulses and behaviour

 • difficulty getting along with other people